 Step 2: Find the right interest rate

 Finding a low interest rate is one of the most important steps in getting a mortgage.
 Typically, banks, brokers and credit unions offer similar rates.
-On the surface, the differences between these rates might not seem all that important; in many cases, they can be within a percentage point of each other.
+On the surface, the differences between these rates might not seem all that significant; in many cases, they can be within a percentage point of each other.
 But over the course of a mortgage term, such as 5 years, that difference can really add up.

 For example, for a $500,000 mortgage paid over 20 years, with a fixed interest rate of 3%, the monthly payment would be $2,768.34.
 Keep everything else the same but drop the interest rate to 2.5% and the monthly payment goes down to $2,646.37.
 In the end, that’s roughly $122 more in your pocket every month (or more than $1,400 per year).
-Clearly, a lower interest rate can pay off.
+Clearly, getting a lower interest rate can pay off.

 Step 3: Get pre-approved

-Getting pre-approved allows you to move faster towards completing a sale when you find a home that you love.
+Put simply, getting pre-approved allows you to move faster towards completing a sale when you find a home that you love.
 It’s also at this stage that you’ll need to think about your down payment, or the amount of money you can put towards the purchase at the time of sale.

 Step 4: Find your home

 This is the fun part – find the home that’s right for you.
 Here, the most important thing to determine is how much you can afford.
 Remember to factor in your down payment and the other costs that go with buying a home, from legal and land transfer fees to moving and home inspection expenses.
 You should also keep in mind that you won’t have a landlord to perform routine maintenance, so the cost of fixing anything that breaks down will be left to you.

 Ultimately, the final purchase price of your home should be comfortably below the number provided by your lender during the pre-approval process.